ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

 <ul>
   <li>Small companies pay the same low price as large enterprises.</li>
   <li>No bundled maintenance or support contracts hidden in the annual price.
 You only pay for support if and when you need it - and thanks to our documentation, you likely won't.</li>
-  <li><strong>Our support promise: </strong>If your support request is due to a bug in the latest version of Set-OutlookSignatures, the <span style="font-weight: bold; background-image: linear-gradient(to bottom right, darkgoldenrod, goldenrod, goldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span>, its documentation, or the provided components, support is free - no exceptions.
+  <li><strong>Our support promise: </strong>If your support request is due to a bug in the latest version of Set-OutlookSignatures, the <span style="font-weight: bold; color: var(--benefactor-circle-color);">Benefactor Circle add-on</span>, its documentation, or the provided components, support is free - no exceptions.
   <br>
   For all other issues, you will receive the same first-class support at a fair price.
   </li>